EPA Cincinnati Technology Collaboration and Transfer

 Commercialization of EPA and private sector developed water technologies through partnerships with Cincinnati region based businesses and partners to further environmental protection and economic development

 Development of technology that rapidly and accurately detects contamination within a water distribution system is needed to decrease water utility personnel response time and limit public health exposures.
-CANARY, an event detection software, was developed to use field data stored in a Supervisory Control and Data Acquisition (SCADA) system to monitor and detect contamination of water utility distribution systems in real time.
-Under the proposed research plan, EPA will work with Sandia National Laboratories, Greater Cincinnati Water Works (GCWW), commercialization partners, and competitively-selected contractor(s) to provide a pathway to market and commercialize CANARY.
-A market study, including identifying potential commercialization barriers and CANARY packaging improvements, will be completed within the first six months of the project.
-The results of the market study will then be taken into account to enhance and improve CANARY.
-During the second year of the project, a pilot study of the enhanced software program will be undertaken in partnership with a regional, small or medium-sized water provider.
-A case study report documenting the results and application of CANARY will be published when the two-year project is completed.
+CANARY, event detection software, was developed to use field data stored in a Supervisory Control and Data Acquisition (SCADA) system to monitor and detect contamination of water utility distribution systems in real time.
+EPA is working with Sandia National Laboratories, Greater Cincinnati Water Works (GCWW), commercialization partners and competitively-selected contractor(s) to provide a pathway to market and commercialize CANARY.
+A market study, including identifying potential commercialization barriers and CANARY packaging improvements, will be completed in 2013.
+The results of the market study will then be used to enhance and improve CANARY.
+During 2013 and 2014, a pilot study of the enhanced software program will be conducted with a regional, small or medium-sized water provider.
+A case study report documenting the results and application of CANARY will be published in 2014.
 The final product will be commercially available in 2014 as a software package that will incorporate EPA intellectual property to the marketplace, and thereby provide greater access to this innovative water quality tool.

 Contact: John Hall